SUPPLEMENTAL MATERIALS FOR REMEMBER THE TITANS

 Continued from the Learning Guide...

-1. What events in the film show that "sometimes life is just hard for no reason"?Suggested Response: The two automobile accidents that Bertier was involved in.
-The first accident paralyzed him and the second killed him.
+5. What events in the film show that "sometimes life is just hard for no reason"?Suggested Response: The two automobile accidents that Bertier was involved in.
+The first accident paralyzed him, and he died in the second.
 These are real events.

-2. Is the story of the Titans unusual for what occurred in the South during the time of the Civil Rights Movement from 1954 on?
-Suggested Response: Yes and no. Yes, in that it was so dramatic.
-Yes, because in a crucial year, this football team was led by two phenomenal coaches and two amazing players.
-Yes, in that during a year marked by racial violence throughout the nation, an entire town took its cue from the football team and remained calm.
-It's not unusual in the sense that during this period many courageous black men and women, like Coach Boone, took risks to change society.
-Black young people, like Campbell, let go of their rage and forgave.
-Courageous white people, like Bertier and Coach Yoast, realized what was really important to them (in this case the team) and took principled but unpopular stands.
+6. Is the story of the Titans unusual for what occurred in the South during the time of the Civil Rights Movement from 1954 on?
+Suggested Response: Yes and no. The story is unusual in that it was so dramatic; unusual because in a crucial year, this football team was led by two phenomenal coaches and two amazing players; unusual in that during a year marked by racial violence throughout the nation, an entire town took its cue from the football team and remained calm.
+However, it's not unusual in the sense that during this period many courageous black men and women, like Coach Boone, took risks to change society and black young people, like Campbell, let go of their rage and forgave.
+Nor is it unusual in showing that some courageous white people, like Bertier and Coach Yoast, realized what was really important to them (in this case the team for Bertier and the students for Coach Yoast) and took principled but unpopular stands.
 This happened all over the South, perhaps haltingly at times, with backsliding often, but ultimately the actions of people like Boone, Yoast, Bertier and Campbell improved the lives of many people in that region.

 The four questions which follow relate to rites of passage.

-4. Give some examples of rites of passage that are used in our society, and describe their benefits.
-Suggested Response: These include, birth (and its associated rites such as a christening or bris), becoming an adult (a Bar Mitzvah or a Bat Mitzvah, Quinceanera), marriage (a wedding), death (a funeral or memorial service).
+8. Give some examples of rites of passage that are used in our society, and describe their benefits.
+Suggested Response: These include, birth (and its associated rites such as a christening or bris), marriage (a wedding), death (a funeral or memorial service).
 These help people to celebrate and adjust to the rights and duties of their new situation in life.

-5. Does our society provide a rite of passage to mark the transition from adolescence to maturity?
+9. Does our society provide a rite of passage to mark the transition from adolescence to maturity?
 If so, what is it?
-Suggested Response: There is no one agreed upon right of passage to adulthood in modern Western Society.
+Suggested Response: There is no one agreed upon right of passage to adulthood in modern Western Society (although there Hispanic peoples have the Quinceanera for girls).
 There are some near misses.
 Graduation from high school or from college can serve this purpose in some families.
 But there is no agreed upon ritual or occasion for a rite of passage from adolescence to maturity.
+The Jewish Bar Mitzvah was started thousands of years ago when the passage from childhood to adulthood occurred at age 13.
+That occurs later in our society and so the Bar Mitzvah and Bat Mitzvah are now, effectively, a right of passage from childhood to adolescence.)

-7. List, in chronological order if you can, the key incidents in this film that show racial barriers being broken down.
+11. List, in chronological order if you can, the key incidents in this film that show racial barriers being broken down.
 Suggested Response: There is no one right answer.
 The purpose of this question is to lead students to think about the plot of the film as it relates to the theme of racial integration.
-A good discussion would include some of the following incidents: Lastik's actions in the cafeteria at the training camp; the argument between Bertier and Campbell when they trade accusations about Campbell not trying and Bertier being a bad leader (this established communication); the episode at practice when Bertier and Campbell hit each other on the "right side" etc.; the scene in the locker room in which the team sings together and tells "Yo Mama" jokes; the comments at the first day of school, the scene when the players break up a racially motivated fight at the school, etc.
+A good discussion would include some of the following incidents: Coach Boone insisting that black and white players sit together on the bus and room together, Lastik's actions in the cafeteria at the training camp; the argument between Bertier and Campbell when they trade accusations about Campbell not trying and Bertier being a bad leader (this established communication); the episode at practice when Bertier and Campbell hit each other on the "right side" etc.; the growing friendship between Bertier and Campbell, the scene in the locker room in which the team sings together and tells "Yo Mama" jokes; the comments at the first day of school, the scene when the players break up a racially motivated fight at the school, etc.

 For more questions, see TWM's Standard Questions Suitable for Any Film That is a Work of Fiction.